A "Leave the Leaves" sign on a post

-Leave things a little wild in your city or campus this fall!
+Leaves are not litter.
+They are food and shelter for butterflies, beetles, bees, moths, and more!
+Keep things a little wild in your city or campus this fall.
 Leaves, hollow and pithy stems, brush piles, dead wood, soil, and flower heads all provide important winter shelter for many invertebrates, including native bees.
 Learn more at: xerces.org/leave-the-leaves.

-• Bumble bees queens burrow an inch or two into the earth to hibernate for winter.
+• Bumble bee queens burrow an inch or two into the earth to hibernate for winter.
 An extra thick layer of leaves is welcome protection from the elements.

 • Tunnel-nesting solitary bees, such as leafcutter and mason bees, need narrow tunnels or other tiny spaces in dead wood, hollow stems, or brush piles.